The Coming of Atlas: Plot summary

-Superman, Krypto and Hal Jordan play fetch in space.
+Superman, Krypto, and Hal Jordan play fetch in space.
 When Superman reflects happily on his life, wife, and dog, Jordan wonders if this point of view is what makes Clark the Greatest Man in the Universe.
 In Metropolis, the Science Police are fighting a giant monster.
 Their leader Dubarry is unsure if he can lead the team and hates feeling like Superman's janitor.
 The monster is killed by what appears to be Superman.
 But when he catches the falling Daily Planet globe, it is revealed to be Atlas, who then takes on and defeats the Science Police.
 Atlas yells for Superman, who comes straight from space telling him, "You did not have to yell".

 Lois Lane and Jimmy Olsen run to the scene as Superman and Atlas exchange blows.
 During a break, a second wave of science police are defeated.
 In the past, Atlas had similar a fight with soldiers in front of his friend and father figure Chagra, but he was sucked into a portal, from which he watched as thousands of years passed.
 He awakes in a dark room, finding himself held in the air and restrained by a massive machine in front of an Army General.
 After a time, Atlas and the General come to an agreement that Atlas will fight Superman and the General will "observe".
-Atlas believes the General will go after him after he has killed Superman; however, the General just wishes him luck.
+Atlas believes the General will go after him after he has killed Superman, but the General just wishes him luck.
 It is then revealed that Chagra was picked by Atlas to find a way for him to stop carrying the crystal, the source of his power.
 Chagra, with the aid of witches, used this to unstick Atlas in time, not wanting to kill his old friend even though he had become corrupted by power.
 Atlas and Superman begin to fight again.